 Place your palms on the floor along the sides of the body fingers facing forward.
 Keep the body straight and erect.

 Tighten the muscles of the legs and straighten them.
 While the heels are stretched out, bring soles and toes towards your body.
-Ensure that, there is no gap between the leg and floor especially under knee joints.
+Ensure that, there is no gap between the leg and the floor especially under the knee joints.

 Breathe Normally.
 Keep the position as long as it is comfortable.